Malice in Wonderland: The Dolls Movie

-Malice in Wonderland: The Dolls Movie is a 2010 drag comedy produced by Delicious Productions LLC, directed by Russell Maynor, written by Kenneth Ansloan and performed by The Dolls, the notorious drag troupe from Albuquerque, New Mexico.
+Malice in Wonderland: The Dolls Movie is a 2010 drag comedy produced by Dollicious Productions LLC, directed by Russell Maynor, written by Kenneth Ansloan and performed by The Dolls, the notorious drag troupe from Albuquerque, New Mexico.
 It is a psychedelic mash-up of Lewis Carroll's Alice's Adventures in Wonderland and Mommie Dearest, with additional parody references to The Wizard of Oz, Mary Poppins, A Clockwork Orange and numerous other films.
 It is based on the original 2008 stage show of the same name and performed by The Dolls.

 Logline

 "When her super-nanny goes postal, precocious Alice is thrown into a psychedelic Wonderland of fractured fairy tales and fabulous freaks in this bawdy drag queen mashup that would make Lewis Carrol [sic] roll over in his grave."

 Plot

 Alice confronts frightening squawks and shrieks as she passes through the dark smokiness of the Mushroom Forest.